yuqisun/yuqisun.github.io/_posts/2019-11-03-dropout-paper.md

 ---
-title: [译] Dropout: A Simple Way to Prevent Neural Networks from Overfitting
+title: Dropout - A Simple Way to Prevent Neural Networks from Overfitting
 tags:
 - Curabitur
 - Dolor